okami101/vuetify-admin/docs/guide/components/inputs.md

 ::: details IMAGE UPLOAD HANDLER
 You may need a real backend image upload handler in order to avoid the default base64.
 Use global `imageUploadUrl` admin TinyMCE options [as explain here](../admin.md#options) for setting a handler URL compatible with TinyMCE 5.
 It will add a direct upload zone on images plugin and as well as enable drag and drop.

-[Vtec Laravel Crud](../laravel.md) already integrate a functional upload handler that you can activate by adding the upload route :
+[Laravel Vuetify Admin](../laravel.md) already integrate a functional upload handler that you can activate by adding the upload route :

 **`routes/api.php`**